 NOTE: The Termination Wizard is designed to act as a guide only.
 It is the Administrator’s responsibilities to determine which options are required, that the values are correct and that all statutory regulations are complied with.
 Final responsibility for the correctness of this calculation rests with the Administrator and not with ClockOn.
 Final payment figures produced via the Termination Wizard should be independently verified.

-- The first page of the termination Wizard provided the Administration the Disclaimer that "The wizard assists in determining the amount to be paid on the termination to the selected employee.
-It is the users’ responsibility to determine which options are required, that the values are correct and that all statutory regulations have been complied with.
+The first page of the termination Wizard provided the Administration the Disclaimer that "The wizard assists in determining the amount to be paid on the termination to the selected employee.
+It is the users’ responsibility to determine which options are required, that the values are correct, and that all statutory regulations have been complied with.
 If in doubt, please check with your accountant or other authority.”Click on Next >

-- Step 1 – Reason for Termination: The ClockOn Payroll Wizard may be used to terminate employees under either “normal”, “redundancy/retirement” or "in the event of an employee death" conditions.
+Step 1 – Reason for Termination: The ClockOn Payroll Wizard may be used to terminate employees under either “normal”, “redundancy/retirement” or "in the event of an employee death" conditions.
 For advice on the correct choice, consult with your industrial relations adviser or accountant.
 Once you have selected the required option, Click on Next >

-- Step 2 – Payout of Statutory Annual Leave and Additional Annual Leave: The Administrator can choose to pay out statutory annual leave and additional annual leave owing.
+Step 2 – Payout of Statutory Annual Leave and Additional Annual Leave: The Administrator can choose to pay out statutory annual leave and additional annual leave owing.
 The Administrator will need to know if statutory annual leave or additional annual leave owing is pre 18 August 1993 or Post 17 August 1993.
 All leave owing will appear (by default) in the Post 17 August 1993 category.
 If the Administrator places any hours in the Pre 18 August 1993 category, these hours will automatically be deducted from the Post 17 August 1993 Hours category.
 Once you have selected the required options, Click on Next >

 Step 3 – Payout of Special Annual Leave and Leave Loading: The Administrator can choose to pay out Special Annual Leave owing.
 The Administrator will need to know if special annual leave owing is pre 18 August 1993 or post 17 August 1993.
 All leave owing will appear (by default) in the Post 17 August 1993 category.
 If the Administrator assigns any hours to the Pre 18 August 1993 category, these hours will automatically be deducted from the Post 17 August 1993 hours category.
 The Administrator can also select Payout Loading on Annual Leave Owing.
-There is an additional category for a tax free amount.
-Usually, the first $320 is a tax free amount.
+There is an additional category for a tax-free amount.
+Usually, the first $320 is a tax-free amount.
 Once you have selected the required options, Click on Next >

-- Step 4 – Payout of Personal Leave, Time-in-Lieu & RDO Leave: The Administrator can choose to pay out personal leave, time in lieu and RDO leave owing.
+Step 4 – Payout of Personal Leave, Time-in-Lieu & RDO Leave: The Administrator can choose to pay out personal leave, time in lieu, and RDO leave owing.
 Check the buttons provided to pay out any of these forms of leave.

-- Step 5 – Payout of Long Service Leave: The Administrator can choose to pay out long service leave owing.
+Step 5 – Payout of Long Service Leave: The Administrator can choose to pay out long service leave owing.
 This screen provides the employee’s Start Date and Termination Date and the completed years of service.
 As with Annual Leave, all Long Service Leave owing will appear by default in the Post 17 August 1993 field.
-For long-term employees the Administrator can, however, enter amounts for pre 16 August 1978 and 16 Aug 1978 – 17 August 1993, separately.
+For long-term employees, the Administrator can, however, enter amounts for pre 16 August 1978 and 16 Aug 1978 – 17 August 1993, separately.
 Amounts entered into these categories will be automatically deducted from the Post 17 August 1993 field.
 Click on Next >

-Calculating Long service leave: If the ruleset that the employee is attached to designates that Long service leave is to be stored in weeks, the calculation for long service leave (LSL) utilises the hours from the employee’s working week tab (in the employee details) x number of weeks LSL accrued.
+Calculating Long service leave: If the ruleset that the employee is attached to designates that Long service leave is to be stored in weeks, the calculation for long service leave (LSL) utilizes the hours from the employee’s working week tab (in the employee details) x number of weeks LSL accrued.
 Prior to the termination being done, the working week hours can be changed to reflect the employee’s average hours weekly if necessary.

-- Step 8 – Employment Termination Payments: If the employee is eligible for an employment Termination Payment (ETP), this step displays the field (highlighted below) where this payment can be entered.
+Step 8 – Employment Termination Payments: If the employee is eligible for an employment Termination Payment (ETP), this step displays the field (highlighted below) where this payment can be entered.
 Once you have entered the required amounts, If applicable, click on Next >

-- The Termination Completed screen allows the administrator to Preview or Print all Termination information, so the calculation can be verified externally before being finalised.
+The Termination Completed screen allows the administrator to Preview or Print all Termination information, so the calculation can be verified externally before being finalised.
 When completed, select the Finish button to terminate the employee.